calliebradley/PayMoAntifraud/README.md

 * out1,out2,out3: Output files recording verification status between users according to the number of degrees separation between them

 ## Unit Tests
 Three unit tests are included to test correct trust verification at 1, 2, and 4 levels of separation between the users.
-These are included in the insight_testsuite package and can be run from that directory using ./run_tests.sh.
+These are included in the insight_testsuite package and can be run from that directory using <code>./run_tests.sh</code>.

 Additional unit tests can be added in the insight_testsuite directory with the folder designation test-#-paymo-trans.

 ## Information and Licensing
-Version: 1.0
+<pre>Version: 1.0
 Author: Callie Bertsche
 Author email: c.bertsche@cern.ch
 License: Callie Bertsche 2016 (c.bertsche@cern.ch)
-Compiled with Python 2.7.6
+Compiled with Python 2.7.6</pre>